Sarah Churchill (actress): Alcoholism

 Sarah Churchill appeared in a London revival of Shaw's Pygmalion in the 1950s, but drinking had become a problem.
 She was arrested for making a scene in the street on a number of occasions and even spent a short spell on remand in Holloway Prison.
 She wrote frankly about this in her 1981 autobiography Keep on Dancing.

 Death and interment

 Sarah Churchill died on 24 September 1982 at the age of 67.
-She is buried with her parents and three of her siblings (Marigold had previously been buried in Kensal Green Cemetery in London) at St Martin's Church, Bladon, near Woodstock, Oxfordshire.
+She is buried with her parents and three of her siblings (Marigold had previously been buried in a grave at Kensal Green Cemetery in London) at St Martin's Church, Bladon, near Woodstock, Oxfordshire.